Siyaaan/TheVaultOfCuriosity/Welcome.md

 7-13-25

 Now, I will be making a second version of VaultOfCuriosity where I will fix my mistake of having so much folders which overwhelms me.
-I thought by having more of those, I would have a better structure and be more organize and I
+I thought by having more of those, I would have a better structure and be more organize but as far as this continues, having to navigate through those files becomes tedious which made me more lazy.
+So what I'm going to do is reduce the folders to which I think is the most important and I will just categorize and give them structures using tags and indexes.
+Should have done this earlier but well, a good lesson indeed.